Ed-Fi-Alliance-OSS/Ed-Fi-ODS-Docker/README.md

 ### [compose-shared-instance-env.yml](compose-shared-instance-env.yml)

-Provides an implementation of a shared instance environment of the ODS/API behind nginx.
+Provides an implementation of a shared instance environment of the ODS/API and Admin App behind nginx.
 The databases _EdFi_Admin_ and _EdFi_Security_ are are installed on one instance of PostgreSQL 11.
 The _EdFi_Ods_ database and the minimal template are installed on a separate instance of PostgreSQL 11.

 While these compose files pull down the images from Docker Hub, there are two additional compose files [compose-sandbox-env-build.yml](compose-sandbox-env-build.yml) and [compose-shared-instance-env-build.yml](compose-shared-instance-env-build.yml) included in the repository for working with the `Dockerfile` directly for customizations.